Angle Definition

 Ans: The name of the Angles may have been first recorded in Latinised form, as Anglii, in the Germania of Tacitus.
 It is thought to derive from the name of the area they originally inhabited, the Angeln peninsula, which is on the Baltic Sea coast of Schleswig-Holstein.

-4. What does 360 angle mean?
+4. What does "360 angle" mean?

 Ans: A 360-degree angle is a complete angle or a full angle.
 It represents a complete rotation and represents a circle at a given point.
-In simple words, a circle has an angle of 360 degrees around the center.
+In simple words, a circle has an angle of 360 degrees around the centre.
 To form a 360-degree angle, the initial arm takes a full rotation and comes back to its original position.

 5. What are the 12 types of angles?

-Ans: There are several ways to categorize angles.
+Ans: There are several ways to categorise angles.
 Focusing on their measurement, there are six primary types: zero, acute, right, obtuse, straight, and reflex.
 Additionally, angle pairs like complementary, supplementary, vertical, and adjacent angles are also commonly discussed.
 Finally, angles can be classified as interior or exterior based on their position relative to a shape.

 We are also listed in